OFGONEN/DOTS_Curvit_Move/README.md

 # ECS_Curvit_Move
 ECS Move Demo for Curvit Project
+This Project Runs at 560 FPS.
-Moving all the Entities at the same time then creating Road Mesh.
+Moving all the Entities at the same time while creating Mesh for Road Objects.
 <img alt="" src="map_move.gif" >